ChinmayKaitade/Typescript-Series-Hindi/05Understanding-Unions-and-Any/README.md

 📌 Explanation:

-- Seat sirf **limited options** me se hi ho sakti hai
+- The seat can be selected only from **predefined options**
-- Wrong input prevent ho jata hai
+- Prevents invalid or wrong input

-👉 Real-world use:
+👉 Real-world use cases:

 - Dropdown values
 - User roles